Genomics Market to Progress at a Healthy CAGR in Coming Years

 Market Segmentation:-

-Based on product & service, the genomics market is segmented into consumables, systems & software, and services.
+Based on product & service, the Genome Sequencing Market is segmented into consumables, systems & software, and services.
 In 2018, the consumables segment accounted for the largest share of this market majorly due to the repeated use of consumables for genomic experiments and the increasing number of research programs by academic institutes and non-profit organizations.

-By technology, the genomics market is segmented into sequencing, microarray, PCR (polymerase chain reaction), nucleic acid extraction and purification, and other technologies (such as branched DNA analysis, single-cell genomic analysis, and flow cytometry).
+By technology, the Genome Sequencing Market is segmented into sequencing, microarray, PCR (polymerase chain reaction), nucleic acid extraction and purification, and other technologies (such as branched DNA analysis, single-cell genomic analysis, and flow cytometry).

-Based on application, the genomics market is segmented into diagnostics, drug discovery and development, personalized medicine, agriculture and animal research, and other applications (such as forensics and biofuel research).
+Based on application, the Genome Microarray Market is segmented into diagnostics, drug discovery and development, personalized medicine, agriculture and animal research, and other applications (such as forensics and biofuel research).

 Market Drivers: –